 Triple-negative breast cancer causes and symptoms

-Patients with TNBC do not have any receptors, typically estrogen receptor, progesterone receptor and human epidermal growth factor receptor 2 (HER2), generally expressed in the breast cancers.
+Patients with TNBC do not have any receptors, typically oestrogen receptors, progesterone receptors and human epidermal growth factor receptor 2 (HER2), which are generally expressed in breast cancers.
 The lack of receptors makes the disease difficult to treat.

 The disease affects both men and women equally and patients are prone to relapse within the first three years of treatment.
-People belonging to African-American or Latin origin, women under 40 and those with BRCA gene mutation are more likely to be at risk of TNBC.
+People of African American or Latin origin, women under 40 and those with the BRCA gene mutation are more likely to be at risk of TNBC.

 Trodelvy’s mechanism of action